aessakou/KeyBoard/README.md

 # KeyboardWithCSS
-Building a Keyboard using HTML and CSS Only (For fun).
+Build a keyboard using only HTML and CSS (for fun).

 https://aessakou.github.io/KeyBoard/